Redefining Glaucoma Surgery with MIGS

 • Rapid recovery

-MIGS is recognized as a minimally invasive treatment option that can reestablish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1
+MIGS is recognized as a micro-invasive treatment option that can reestablish the eye’s physiological outflow, in order to reduce intraocular pressure (IOP).1

 *Indications for MIGS are different compared to invasive glaucoma surgeries and do not include patients with advanced disease or patients who require very low unmedicated postoperative IOP.